 One of you lovely ladies passed me this website to locate the vineyards which was awesome.
 I recommend you do the same.

-I’m going to take this post in a new little direction with our insanely luxurious stay in Geneva which actually came after a fly by night in Chamonix en route but I’m going to save Chamonix for the next itinerary instalment – the French alps edition.
+I’m going to take this post in a new little direction with our insanely luxurious stay in Geneva.
+It actually came after a fly by night in Chamonix en route, but I’m going to save Chamonix for the next itinerary instalment: the French Alps edition.
+Check it out here.